Managing Indices

 The IndexBuilder model assists with the creation and mapping of indices.
 Mappings define the allowable data types within your documents and allow for better and more accurate search aggregations.
 Let's say we have a book model that we intend to make searchable via a bookshop index.
 Let's go ahead and create the index using the IndexBuilder:

-var indexBuilder = getInstance( "IndexBuilder@cbElasticsearch" ).new( "bookshop" ).save();
+var indexBuilder = getInstance( "IndexBuilder@cbelasticsearch" ).new( "bookshop" ).save();

 This will create an empty index which we can begin populating with documents.